Ayala Pharmaceuticals (OTCMKTS:ADXS) Now Covered by StockNews.com

-StockNews.com assumed coverage on shares of Ayala Pharmaceuticals (OTCMKTS:ADXS – Get Free Report) in a research report issued to clients and investors on Sunday.
-The firm set a “sell” rating on the biotechnology company’s stock.
+Equities researchers at StockNews.com assumed coverage on shares of Ayala Pharmaceuticals (OTCMKTS:ADXS – Get Free Report) in a note issued to investors on Saturday.
+The brokerage set a “sell” rating on the biotechnology company’s stock.

-Separately, LADENBURG THALM/SH SH raised shares of Ayala Pharmaceuticals from a “neutral” rating to a “buy” rating in a research report on Tuesday, May 30th.
+Separately, LADENBURG THALM/SH SH raised Ayala Pharmaceuticals from a “neutral” rating to a “buy” rating in a report on Tuesday, May 30th.

 Ayala Pharmaceuticals Price Performance

-ADXS stock opened at $0.94 on Friday.
-The company has a fifty day moving average price of $1.03 and a two-hundred day moving average price of $1.07.
-Ayala Pharmaceuticals has a one year low of $0.65 and a one year high of $4.48.
-The stock has a market cap of $1.71 million, a price-to-earnings ratio of -0.11 and a beta of 2.35.
+Shares of ADXS opened at $0.96 on Friday.
+Ayala Pharmaceuticals has a twelve month low of $0.65 and a twelve month high of $4.48.
+The firm has a market cap of $1.75 million, a price-to-earnings ratio of -0.11 and a beta of 2.35.
+The firm has a fifty day moving average price of $0.98.

 Ayala Pharmaceuticals, Inc, a clinical-stage oncology company, primarily focuses on developing and commercializing small molecule therapeutics for people living with rare tumors and aggressive cancers.
 It is also developing proprietary Lm-based antigen delivery products for patients suffering from common cancers.